-Buying a home is a major financial commitment, which is why you want to make sure you’re making the right choice.
+Buying or building a home is a major financial commitment, which is why you want to make sure you’re making the right choice.
 Not only should the home meet your lifestyle needs, but it should be in good working condition to ensure the safety of you and your family.

 It’s important to make the most of each home inspection, looking beyond the interior design to ensure the home is structurally sound.
 If you’re serious about buying a particular home, here are 14 things you should double check before you make an offer.